Why is Yiwu Tea so Popular in the Pu’er World?

 3) Manxiu Village

-Manxiu Village is 3 kilometers away from the township government and is a pure Han ethnic village.
+Manxiu Village is 3 kilometers away from the township government and is a pure ethnic village.
 It is a must-pass point to reach Mahēi Village and Guafengzhaizhai.

 Tea production in Manxiu Village still maintains traditional tea-making craftsmanship.
 The tea strings are tightly knotted, complete, gray-brown with visible tips.
 The broth is slightly golden, with a high and persistent aroma, leaving a lingering aftertaste.